-We use sticks to probe the ground in front of us and stumble onward, grateful to be off the steep slopes.
-All goes well though very slow until we reach the drop off across the wash from the parking area.
+We used sticks to probe the ground in front of us and stumble onward, grateful to be off the steep slopes.
+All goes well though very slow until we reach the drop-off across the wash from the parking area.
 Here there are several small cliffs that need to be climbed down.
-However, this side of the hill receives no moon light and we can’t tell where the trail is suppose to go.
+However, this side of the hill receives no moonlight and we can’t tell where the trail is supposed to go.
 We stumble about blindly until we have made our way by chance down to the last cliff.
-Now there is either a shear drop off below us, or a steep rock face that is climbable when you can see the hand holds.
+Now there is either a shear drop off below us or a steep rock face that is climbable when you can see the handholds.
 To get to this point we tried lighting pages of a small notebook.
 That gives us about 3 seconds of blinding light to examine the route before leaving us night blind and with singed fingers.
 David even plays with using the flash on his digital camera to light the way.
 It was worth the try but it didn’t work very well.

-Across the wash from us is the parking area and a rest room.
-Suddenly a vehicle turns into the parking lot and parks in front of the rest room.
-People start getting out and heading for the rest room.
-The vehicle is still running and using the headlights to light the rest room area.
-The entire far side of the was is lit up but our side is pitch black.
+Across the wash from us is the parking area and a restroom.
+Suddenly a vehicle turns into the parking lot and parks in front of the restroom.
+People start getting out and heading for the restroom.
+The vehicle is still running and using the headlights to light the restroom area.
+The entire far side was is lit up but our side is pitch black.
 David and I start yelling to the people in the vehicle but they can’t hear us because of the vehicle engine.
 As people begin to get back in the vehicle, one person leaves the vehicle and walks over to the edge of the parking lot closest to us.
 He can hear us yelling.
 They turn off the vehicle and we are able to hold a conversation across the wash.
-At first they thought we were pulling a joke on them — “You want us to drive over there?”
+At first, they thought we were pulling a joke on them — “You want us to drive over there?”
 Then we are able to make them understand that it would be helpful to us if they could turn their vehicle so that the light shines across the wash.
 The vehicle is turned and suddenly our entire hillside is lit up.
 We were sitting on the edge of the drop off that was the trail and with the light we could easily see to descend to the bottom and climb up the other side to the parking lot.
 We thanked them for saving us and collapsed in my SUV.

 In spite of our best efforts, we slept in warm beds in Springdale that night.